 Be sure to cure the repaired area by covering it with plastic sheeting for about a week, checking to make sure it stays damp.
 Also consider adding a coat of masonry paint to help the patched area match the rest of the driveway.

 Some concrete repairs are a bit more complicated than sticking a band-aid on top.

 A lousy initial concrete job can cause many cosmetic surface problems.
-This includes: small chunks that popped out of the driveway and left it looking like the surface of the moon; a maze of hairline cracks that look like a haphazard river network; and thin upper sheets of concrete that sheared off.
+This includes: small chunks that popped out of the driveway and left it looking like the surface of the moon, a maze of hairline cracks resembling a haphazard river network, and thin upper sheets of concrete that sheared off.

-In most of these cases, a thin resurfacing job will probably cure the problem and serve as a complete concrete driveway repair.
+In most of these cases, a thin resurfacing job will probably solve the problem and serve as a complete concrete driveway repair.
 If you did the initial work, you may not have floated or mixed the concrete properly.
 You may want to hire a pro to clean up your work.
-Likewise, it’s probably time for a new contractor if the work was done professionally.
+Likewise, it’s probably time to find a new contractor if the work was done professionally.

-While concrete contractors would be happy to take your money to help you with any of the above work, a sunken slab truly requires a pro for proper and permanent repair.
+While concrete contractors would be happy to take your money to help you with any of the above work, a sunken slab truly requires an expert for proper and permanent repair.
 Subbase erosion causes most concrete sinking, and you should probably hire a mudjacking contractor to add fresh concrete under the surface.